OleHolmNielsen/ITwiki/docs/Lenovo_DW612S.rst

 and unzip it.
 The required firmware file is the .rom file (for example, ``lnvgy_fw_smm2_umsm12o-1.16_anyos_noarch.rom``).

-After logging in to the SMM Web Gui click on the *Configuration* tab and select *Firmware update*.
+After logging in to the SMM2_ Web Gui click on the *Configuration* tab and select *Firmware update*.
 Here you browse for the .rom file and upload it for the firmware update to start.
 **Important**: Make sure that ``Preserve Settings`` is selected.